What is included in Discovery & information architecture?

 Search queries, exit pages, device mix.
 Evidence instead of the loudest voice in the workshop.

-Named approvers per track.
+Listed approvers per track.
 If consensus is impossible, we document the fork and the cost of each path.

 Most first delivery cycles run two to six weeks.
 Access to systems, decision speed, and any compliance sign-off are usually what moves the date.